-For those of you who are in the know Popcorn Sutton was a well known moonshiner who was arrested in 2009 for making moonshine.
+For those of you who are in the know Popcorn Sutton was a well known moonshiner who was arrested in 1998 for making moonshine and sentenced to 18 months in jail in 2009.
 At 62 years of age when he was arrested he didn't want to spend the years in jail and sadly took his own life.

 However, please be careful when you are

 making moonshine whiskey, and know